 You can then link to your Google Posts from other social media posts on Facebook, Twitter and LinkedIn, for example, effectively repurposing this content and making the most of your investment in its creation.

-For more on using this innovative post format to maximize your brand’s visibility in local markets, be sure to read our Google Posts Playbook.
+For more on using this innovative post format to maximize your brand’s search engine visibility in local markets, be sure to read our Google Posts Playbook.
 It’s just been updated and relaunched.

 Optimize your local listings for holiday searchers.